forde-dev/netsoc_blog/README.md

 # netsoc_blog

-a new blog website for netsoc hopefully
+a new blog website for netsoc made with Hugo

 ### Heres the current progress